NoahJpg/Mr.-Roboger-s-Neighborhood/README.md

 Code: 3
 Expected Output: [1, boop, 3]

+Test: "It should check if outputted array will contain a 3
+Test: "It should check if outputted array will contain a 3
+Code: 4
+Expected Output: true - result
+Code: 2
+Expected Output: false - result

 Describe:  console.Log(result + " -result");

-Test: "It should check if outputted array will contain a 2
+Test: "It should check if outputted array will contain a 3"
-Code: 4
+Code: 3
 Expected Output: true - result